Requests for information

 7.2 If we collect health information from a third party (for example a doctor or specialist health provider) Silverchain will let you know that this information has been collected and we will explain how the information will be used and disclosed.

 7.3 If Silverchain wishes to use health information provided by you for research or statistical purposes, this information will be de-identified unless you have given your express consent for us to identify you.

 8.1 We will obtain your consent before collecting, using or disclosing your health information, unless it is unreasonable or impracticable for us to do so.

 8.2 We may not be able to obtain consent directly from you if you are not able to communicate consent to us for reasons which may include age, mental incapacity or other illness.

 8.3 In these circumstances, we may be limited in how we can collect, use and disclose your personal information.
 We will only do so in accordance with the Privacy Legislation.

-8.4 If you are not able to provide your consent, the Privacy Legislation allows us to obtain consent from your legal guardian or attorney or someone else who is entitled to act on your behalf.
+8.4 If you are not able to provide your consent, the Privacy Legislation allows us to obtain consent from your legal guardian or someone else who is entitled to act on your behalf.

 8.5 If you cannot give us your consent for any reason, the Privacy Legislation also allows us to disclose your personal information in limited circumstances if the disclosure is necessary to enable us to provide you with appropriate care or treatment.